efrecon/primer/docs/steps/users.md

 - [GECOS] fields (comma separated) for user
 - Login shell, ensure that the shell exists on the machine, empty for a good default, i.e. the default shell on that distribution.
+- A comma-separated list of GitHub usernames, the public keys of whom will be allowed to login as the user with ssh.

   [GECOS]: https://en.wikipedia.org/wiki/Gecos_field